 This largely depends on how you sell your worms.
 For example, you can sell 200 worms on Amazon for around $25, which works out to roughly 13 cents each.
 If you sell them in bulk, you can charge around $30 per pound, which means approximately 8 cents per worm.

-You will need up to 1.5 pounds of worms per square foot to start.
+You’ll need up to 1.5 pounds of worms per square foot to start.
 You can order your worms in bulk online.

 One worm produces around three cocoons per week and each cocoon produces three hatchlings on average.
 Hatchlings take around three months to become fully grown worms.